LOGIN INTERMEDIARIES BORROWERS

 What is a bridging loan?

-A bridging loan is a short-term loan, typically up to 24 months, that can be used to alleviate temporary funding gaps between buying and selling/refinancing property and land.
+They can alleviate temporary funding gaps between buying and selling/refinancing property.
 A key feature of bridging loans is the speed at which they can be arranged; in some circumstances, it can take just a matter of days.

-Along with plugging temporary funding gaps, bridging loans can also finance quick turnaround property projects, such as ‘fix and flip’ projects, fund land acquisitions, or facilitate a development exit.
+Bridging loans can also finance quick turnaround property projects, such as ‘fix and flip’ projects, fund land acquisitions, or facilitate a development exit.

 Unlike homeowner mortgages, bridging loans are assessed against the asset values, the strength of the project/investment and the exit strategy (how the loan is repaid), rather than income and affordability.